Food cooperative: Economic structure

 A key aspect of the food cooperative model is the socialization of potential profit associated with running a grocery store.
-In a typical food production model, a store is owned by a company, which is in turn managed by either a board of directors and shareholders if the company is publicly owned, or a collection of private individuals if it is not.
+In a typical food production model, a store is owned by a company, which is in turn managed by either a board of directors and shareholders (if the company is publicly owned) or by a collection of private individuals (if it is not).
 A food cooperative, in contrast, is directly owned by both its employees and its members, people who shop at the cooperative and who typically pay a nominal fee for joining.
 When the store makes a profit, much as with a corporation, these profits are either divided among the members or reinvested in the business.
 These decisions are often made by a board, for which any member of the cooperative can run.
 In general, membership is open to any community member, with stores adopting official policies of nondiscrimination.
 However, some cooperatives will limit membership to a certain geographic area, such as a state.

 A food cooperative in Ames, Iowa.